jbowdre/tailscale-docker/README.md

 You can drop these in a `.env` file alongside your `docker-compose.yml` to load them automatically - see [.env_template](/docker-compose-example/env_template) for an example.

 ### Usage
-- Copy the `image/` directory next to your `docker-compose.yml`.
+- Copy the example `docker-compose.yml` and modify to suit your needs.
-- Start with rebuild if necessary:
+- Start:
 `docker compose up -d --build`
-- Tail logs:
+- Tail Tailscale logs:
-`docker compose logs --follow`
+`docker compose logs tailscale --follow`
 - Access `tailscale`` container for troubleshooting:
 `docker exec -it tailscale ash`
 - Stop: